keeweb/keeweb/README.md

 Reading and display is mostly complete; modification and sync is under construction, please see [TODO](TODO.md) for more details.

+# Self-hosting

+Everything you need to host this app on your server is any static file server.
+The app is a single HTML file + cache manifest (optionally; for offline access).
+You can download the latest distribution files from [gh-pages](https://github.com/antelle/keeweb/tree/gh-pages) branch.

 # Building

 The app can be built with grunt: `grunt` (html file will be in `dist/`) or `grunt watch` (result will be in `tmp/`).